Bulls vs. Heat Player Props Betting Odds

 |3PM

-- Vucevic averages 0.9 made three-pointers, which is less than his over/under on Thursday (1.5).
+- Vucevic, at 1.0 three-pointer made per game, averages 0.5 less than his over/under on Saturday.

 Get Vucevic gear at Fanatics!